-For a cast headed by Michael Caine and a barrel of laughs look no further…
+A cast headed by Michael Caine and a barrel of laughs…

 The last surviving Finsbury will get the tontine invested loot as two brothers remain alive and a battle for their legacy commences.

 The Wrong Box (1966) ORIGINAL TRAILER [HD 1080p], HD Retro Trailers and photos © Columbia Pictures

 Once the telly (gently) positioned by the teacher, this was followed by a mad rush to sit in front of the class.
 Therefore this obscured the telly screen for the wee ones in the class (ie yours truly).
 The whole class of kids cranning their necks to watch the telly on this to us superhigh trolley – and how it never fell off I don’t know – with a video of the play, book or history period you were learning about.

 The work of notable authors from my school days as immortalised in film included E. M. Forster, Jane Austen and more.
 Sadly, these found only after I’d studied these books.
 These filmed adaptations were filmed with sumptuous English settings and with now recognisable big names in period costumes.
 And so these novels came to life and were appreciated by the square eyed (someone who watches too much TV) generation.

 Robert Louis Stevenson, a notable Scottish novelist’s work was seen or loosely adapted and watched by many of us Scottish kids on a Bank Holiday or at Christmas.
 With stars as random as Treasure Island (1996) – a film starring the Muppets and Brian Blessed – The TV Movie, The Black Arrow (1985) with Donald Pleasence and Oliver Reed.